Hidden Beach in Marieta Islands, Mexico

 Glass Beach, California

-The glass beach near Fort Bragg in California formed after the trash dumped there for years by local residents and was pounded into sand by the waves.
+Our next strange beach is the Glass Beach near Fort Bragg in California.
+It was formed by the trash dumped there for years by local residents being pounded into the sand by waves.
 The dumping was eventually prohibited, but the glass sand remains!

 Chunks of ice like huge crystals scattered across the jet black bay make this natural scene seem right out of a dream.
 The ice comes from a nearby glacier while black sand comes from volcanic rock.